CubiCasa/cubicasa-android-sdk-example-project/README.md

 cannot be trusted so true north detection is not saving these values.
 Only received if true north detection is enabled and running.

+### 70, "Thermal state nominal"
+Received if thermal state changes to nominal.

+### 71,	"Thermal state light"
+Received if thermal state changes to light.

+### 72,	"Thermal state moderate"
+Received if thermal state changes to moderate.

+### 73,	"Thermal state severe"
+Received if thermal state changes to severe.

+### 74,	"Thermal state critical"
+Received if thermal state changes to critical.

+### 75,	"Thermal state emergency"
+Received if thermal state changes to emergency.

+### 76,	"Thermal state shutdown"
+Received if thermal state changes to shutdown.

 ### 78, "Storage: $minutes minutes left"
 Received once on start when the fragment's activity has been created and in certain intervals during a scan while recording. `minutes: Int` is an estimation in minutes of the maximum scan length the device can store.